Part 4: Using the Results

 • A review should include conversations about how assessments were implemented, and if that implementation still makes sense, assuming it did in the first place.

-• Individual faculty should consider the results of their students and consider those results compared to students taught by colleagues.
+• Individual faculty should consider the results of their students and compare those results compared to students taught by colleagues.

 • Together, faculty should consider ways to adjust teaching methods to address any noted learning deficiencies and ways to improve the process to ensure maximum consistency if that is a concern.

 A review of the results should never be punitive!
 The process at PBSC continues to evolve, and so does student learning.
 Results should always be reported in aggregate without individual student or instructor names, and results should be used only to make learning better and to design improvement strategies.
-If assessment results are less than desirable, faculty should derive an improvement plan with measurable objectives without singling out any individual instructor.
-If a faculty member continually struggles to help students achieve a learning outcome, help is available through the Center for Teaching and Learning Excellence.28
+If assessment results are less than desirable, faculty should derive an action/improvement plan with measurable objectives without singling out any individual instructor.

 Reporting Results

 So, what information should be shared?
 While assessment reports will vary greatly depending on the audience and purpose, some basic components should always be included in a final report.
-Those elements are listed here (Table 17), and to aid faculty and others who may need to present such a report, a template is provided as Appendix Q.
+The Executive summary, the actual analysis of results, any disaggregate findings, etc. are examples of results and findings.

 Benefits of Sharing and Discussing Results